-I am a 40 something woman who went vegan for ethical reasons over two years ago, prior to this I was a lifelong vegetarian.
+My name is Simone, I am a 40 something woman who went vegan for ethical reasons over three years ago, prior to this I was a lifelong vegetarian.
 I live in the UK where veganism is increasing in popularity at the moment.

 Until recently I worked full time as an Accountant in an office based role.
 Having just collected my twenty year long service award I decided that I wanted a change, to take a break from work and spend some time doing something different than the nine to five for a while.
 So with the support of my husband I was able to quit my job for a few months (three/six/nine/twelve – we are currently negotiating!) and think about what it was that I wanted out of life.
 My list isn’t hugely ambitious, I want to finally learn to drive, to volunteer at my local library and at a local wildlife rescue centre.
 I want to read more, to learn to knit, to spend time experimenting with vegan cookery.
 I would like to learn another language and get all those jobs done that we never got round to when we were both working.
 But, more than all of this, I want to finally shed the weight that has caused me so much discomfort and embarrassment, that has knocked my confidence and stopped me fully living my life for as long as I can remember.